os-autoinst/os-autoinst-distri-opensuse/how_to_create_a_support_server.md

 ## How to generate a supportserver

 There are two ways to create a supportserver.
-The first one is using a job called *supportserver_generator* and the second leveraging the *create_hdd*
+The first one is using a job called *supportserver_generator* using an Autoyast and the second leveraging the *create_hdd*

 We are also obliged to generate two images based on the desktop that the test is used on.
-Thus we need separate qcow image to support test with gnome and another for textmode.
+Thus we need separate qcow image to support test with gnome and another one for textmode.

 ## Using autoyast